I used to work at Target, and here are some of the secrets I've uncovered.

-Most Target employees are required to work some nights, weekends, and holidays, although management is usually flexible with which nights you work, as well as the times you are available on the weekend.
-For example, if you can only work Thursday nights and between 8am and 5pm on Saturdays and Sundays, your request will probably be honored.
+Most Target employees are required to work some nights, weekends, and holidays, although management is usually flexible about which nights you work and which weekends.
+For example, if you can only work Thursday nights and between 8 a.m. and 5 p.m. on Saturdays and Sundays, your request will probably be honored.

 If all else fails, you can post the shifts you don't want in the break room.
 Most employees aren't scheduled for 40 hours a week, so somebody will probably be willing to take your shift.

 Working with customers can always be stressful, but the Team Leads do their best to keep morale high.
 Although you are on your feet for the entire day, the working conditions are fairly decent.
-You will take frequent breaks throughout your shift, and there is a zero tolerance for things such as sexual harassment.
+You will take frequent breaks throughout your shift, and there is zero tolerance for things like sexual harassment.

-Many positions at Target only require employees to be 16 years old, but some of them require people to be at least 18 years of age.
+Many positions at Target only require employees to be 16 years old, but some of them require applicants to be at least 18 years of age.

 Probably.
 You might not always get as many hours per week as you'd like, but Target isn't going out of business anytime soon.